Class: HotkeyClient

 This module contains Finsemble's Hotkey Client.
 Use this API to register event handlers for hotkeys (key combinations).

 Key combinations (sometimes referred to as "key chords") are defined as arrays.
-An example key combination is ["shift","ctrl","f"]
+An example key combination is ["shift","ctrl","f"] which would trigger whenever a user presses those three keys simultaneously.

 Common keys include "shift","ctrl","alt","backspace","tab","esc","enter","left","right,"up","down","space","pgup","pgdn".
-A complete list can be output by running: console.log(FSBL.Clients.HotkeyClient.keyMap)
+A complete list can be output by running: console.log(FSBL.Clients.HotkeyClient.keyMap).
+Take care to consider that not every keyboard contains every key.

 Two types of hotkeys are supported: local hotkeys, which will only be triggered when the window which defined the hotkey is in focus, and global hotkeys, which will are triggered anytime, regardless of whether the window is in focus or not.